Content Overview Of The Cambridge Health Alliance Child Psychiatry Training Program: FIRST YEAR

 Fellows spend their time learning and providing psychotherapy and psycho-pharmacology to diverse populations.
 The essential experience includes family work, individual psychodynamic psychotherapy, supportive and cognitive/behavioral interventions, consultation with community agencies and schools, and general clinical case management.
 Many cases will involve combined treatment (both psychotherapy and medications).

 First year fellows have at least three therapy hours a week, primarily for psychotherapy, but also for evaluations, family work, and case management.
 First-year fellows receive a minimum of 2 hours of weekly outpatient supervision.

 Precepted Psycho-pharmacology Clinic

 The 3-hour psycho-pharmacology clinic is devoted to the medication management of patients in a split treatment model.
 It is precepted by an attending child psychiatrist who is available to help fellows with diagnostic interviewing and treatment planning, to answer any questions the trainee may have, and to guide fellows’ self-directed learning about evidence-based treatments in clinical practice.
 Preceptors provide feedback on interviewing skills and documentation.
-Current preceptors are Malak Rafla, MD; Susan Walker, MD; and Nicholas Carson, MD.
+Current preceptors are Malak Rafla, MD; Susan Walker, MD; and Lee Robinson, MD.

 (back to top)